If you'd like to check that your solar panels are working properly, here's a tutorial to help you.

 Configure your multimeter to measure a 20Vdc voltage.

-Position the Volt terminal of your multimeter on the “+” connector of the solar panel.
+Connect the Volt terminal of your multimeter to the “+” connector of the solar panel.

-Position the Gnd terminal of your multimeter on the “-” connector of the solar panel.
+Connect the Gnd terminal on your multimeter to the “-” connector on solar panel.

-With full sun and no load, each solar panel should supply 10.7Vdc.
+In full sunlight and with no load, each solar panel should supply 10.7Vdc.

 Step 4: Checking solar panels under load